cherries-to/Cherry-Tree-TV/README.md

 # Cherry Tree TV (indev)

-An open-source TV-style front-end for your HTPC that can run on Chrome & Firefox.
+An open-source, web-based front-end for your HTPC that can runs as an app using Electron.

 ![Running instance of Cherry Tree](static/assets/img/readme-1.png)